MicrosoftDocs/powerapps-docs/articles/sharepoint-scenario-generate-app.md

     1. The **browse** screen, where you browse, sort, and filter the data pulled in from the list.

-    2. The **details** screen, where you view more detail about an item, and edit or delete the item.
+    2. The **details** screen, where you view more detail about an item.

     3. The **edit/create** screen, where you edit an existing item or create a new one.